-Section Previous Policy Proposed Policy Required Impact person informal review would create an undue health risk.
-The PHA will consider other reasonable requests for a remote informal review on a case-by-case basis.Conducting Remote Informal Reviews The PHA must ensure that the applicant has the right to hear and be heard.
+Section Previous Policy Proposed Policy Required Change Impact person informal review would create an undue health risk.
+The PHA will consider other reasonable requests for a remote informal review on a case-by-case basis.
+Conducting Remote Informal Reviews The PHA must ensure that the applicant has the right to hear and be heard.
 PHA Policy The PHA will conduct remote informal reviews via telephone conferencing call-in or via videoconferencing.
 If the informal review will be conducted via videoconferencing, the PHA will ensure that all applicants, applicant representatives, PHA representatives and the person conducting the informal review can adequately access the platform (i.e., hear, be heard, see, and be seen).
-If any applicant, applicant representative, PHA representative, or person conducting the informal review is unable to effectively utilize the videoconferencing call-in.
+If any applicant, applicant representative, PHA representative, the informal review is unable to effectively utilize the videoconferencing call-in.
+Whether the informal review is to be conducted via videoconferencing call-in.
+Whether the informal review is to be conducted via videoconferencing call-in.
 Whether the informal review is to be conducted via videoconferencing or telephone call-in, the PHA will provide all parties login information and/or conferencing call-in information before the review.
-Change 16- III.C.
+16- III.C.
 None Remote Informal Hearings The PHA's essential responsibility is to ensure informal hearings meet the requirements of due process and comply with HUD regulations.
 Therefore, all PHA policies and processes for remote informal hearings will be conducted in accordance with due process requirements and will be in compliance with HUD regulations.
 PHA Policy Yes Adds Remote Informal Hearings